w3c/secure-payment-confirmation/explainer-capabilities.md

 typedef record<DOMString, boolean> SecurePaymentConfirmationCapabilities;
 ```

-The boolean value determines whether the SPC capability is available.
+The boolean value conveys whether the SPC capability is available.
 A capability key might be missing from the map entirely, in which case the API user should interpret the availability of that specific capability as "unknown".

-The primary capability introduced is `browserBoundKeyHardware`, used to verify if hardware necessary for storing non-extractable keys is available.
+The primary capability introduced is `browserBoundKeyHardware`.
+A value of `true` means that hardware necessary for storing non-extractable keys is available.

 ```javascript
 // Check if getSecurePaymentConfirmationCapabilities function is defined.